 What are the cheapest months to visit Hawaii?

-The cheapest time to fly to Hawaii is during low season.
-Tickets to Hawaii are in general more expensive in high season and during major holidays like i.e. thanksgiving and Christmas/new year.
+The best way to save money on your ticket is to skip high season when tickets to Hawaii are in general more expensive.
+You should also skip major holidays like i.e. thanksgiving and Christmas/new year.
 If you have the luxury to plan your vacation in those months where demand for tickets is down, you should definitely try to do so.

 In our opinion, the best time to avoid the crowds and find the cheapest tickets to the Big Island is between mid-April and May and in September and October.